pytask-dev/vscode-pytask/README.md

 # Pytask VS Code Extension
 This extension is still under development.

-Currently it only creates a Pytask Tab where you can run pytask collect through a button.
-The Pytask CLI Report will be shown under Output in the Pytask Channel and a list of collected tasks appears in the Pytask Tab.
+The Extension integrates Pytask into the VS Code Test Explorer.
+It will discover all tasks inside the current working folder and you will be able to run them all at once by clicking "Run Pytask" inside the Test Explorer UI.
+The pytask output from your run will appear inside the Pytask Output Channel.
+You can also use pytasks debug functionality by clicking on "Debug Tasks".
+This will make pytask stop and start debugging on the first error it encounters.
+Then a mock console will appear through which you can interact with the debugger.

 ## Installation
 1. Download the .vsix File